pbgso/pbgso.github.io/speakers.md

                     <a href="https://www.aiche.org/sbe/community/bio/robert-cicchillo" class="icon fa-home"></a>
 				</header>
 				<p>
 				During his career at Corteva Agriscience, Rob has spent significant time on both the Crop Protection and Seeds/Traits platforms.
-Currently, Rob leads an interdisciplinary herbicide discovery team within crop protection focused on identifying and developing novel technologies for farmers to combat current and emerging weed resistance.
-Additionally, Rob has recently taken on co-leadership of Corteva’s Natural products platform where the team is applying novel approaches to regularize Natural products discovery and optimization.
-Rob obtained a Ph.D. from Penn State University in Biochemistry and Molecular Biology where he worked on elucidating novel enzymatic transformations catalyzed by Radical SAM proteins (Prof Squire J. Booker).
-He subsequently held a postdoctoral appointment in the laboratory of Professor Wilfred A. van der Donk (University of Illinois at Urbana-Champaign) where he helped determine biosynthetic pathways of phosphonate natural products.
+Rob is the External Collaborations Leader within Corteva Agriscience’s crop protection R&D organization.
+He partners with the crop protection leadership team and technology/acquisition and licensing to drive business value through strategic external collaboration investment in critical capabilities.
+Additionally, Rob co-leads Corteva’s Natural Products platform where the team is applying advanced integrated  ‘omics approaches to regularize Natural products discovery and optimization.
+Rob obtained a Ph.D. from Penn State University in Biochemistry and Molecular Biology where he worked on elucidating novel enzymatic transformations catalyzed by Radical SAM proteins (Professor Squire J. Booker).
+He subsequentlyheld a postdoctoral appointment in the laboratory of Professor Wilfred A. van der Donk (University of Illinois at Urbana-Champaign) where he helped determine biosynthetic pathways of phosphonate natural products.
 				</p>
 			</div>
 		</div>